 10. Power Usage

-The good thing is that we can tailor down KDE to become extremely resource friendly.
+The good thing is that we can tailor down KDE to become extremely resource-friendly.
 So, users can easily run KDE on older laptops with limited battery backups.
 They need to simply turn off some of the animations and effects to make the system as light as possible.
 This will increase the battery backup significantly.

 11. Multiple Desktops

-The KDE desktop environment provides multiple desktops functionality for users who do a lot of things simultaneously.
+The KDE desktop environment provides multiple desktop functionality for users who do a lot of things simultaneously.
 It allows users to group apps or windows based on their usage and place them on different desktops.
 Seamless switching between several desktops is ensured by means of the Krunner utility.
 So overall, multiple desktops make app organizations easier and more flexible.
 However, we highly suggest users invest in multiple monitors as they help to keep the windows visible all the time.

-KDE is one of the most flexible Linux desktop environment for new and experienced users alike.
+KDE is one of the most flexible Linux desktop environments for new and experienced users alike.
 Users can not only change the way Plasma looks but also dictate how the environment works.
 It is very easy to manage the connectivity options for Bluetooth and Networking.
 Everyday tasks like brightness adjustment, power management, external device configuration are also quite simple.

 You can change the way multiple and virtual desktops are configured as well as how the mouse buttons work.
 I also like to configure the behavior of my windows.
 Although many of these can be done in a different environment as well, KDE makes the operations much simpler.
 For example, customizing the login screen takes significantly more effort in GNOME than it does on KDE.